cozy-fox/PHP_NG/README-en.md

 **context:** *http, server, location, location if*
 **phase:** *access*

-* Nginx in the access phase, the php script file Analyzing access。
+* Nginx in the access phase, the php script file Analyzing access.

 content_by_php
 --------------